Michael Fincke: Expedition 9

 Fincke was the space station science officer and flight engineer for ISS Expedition 9 from April 18 through October 23, 2004.
-Expedition 9 was launched from the Baikonur Cosmodrome, Kazakhstan aboard the Soyuz TMA-4 spacecraft, and docked with the International Space Station on April 21, 2004.
+The mission was launched from the Baikonur Cosmodrome in Kazakhstan aboard the Soyuz TMA-4 spacecraft and docked with the International Space Station on April 21, 2004.
 Fincke spent six months aboard the ISS continuing ISS science operations, maintaining station systems, and performing four spacewalks.
-The Expedition-9 mission concluded with undocking from the station and safe landing back in Kazakhstan on October 23, 2004.
-Fincke completed his first mission in 187 days, 21 hours and 17 minutes, and logged a total of 15 hours, 45 minutes and 22 seconds of EVA time in four spacewalks.
+Expedition 9 concluded with undocking from the station and safe landing back in Kazakhstan on October 23, 2004.
+Fincke completed his first mission in 187 days, 21 hours, and 17 minutes, and logged a total of 15 hours, 45 minutes, and 22 seconds of EVA time in four spacewalks.

 Fincke was the backup commander for Expedition 13 and Expedition 16.

 Expedition 18

 Fincke was commander of Expedition 18.
-He arrived at the International Space Station aboard the Soyuz TMA-13 on October 14, 2008, with Cosmonaut Yuri Lonchakov and space flight participant Richard Garriott.
-While Richard Garriott was aboard, Fincke participated during his personal time (along with Yury Lonchakov, Gregory Chamitoff and Richard Garriott) in filming and starring in a science-fiction movie made in space, Apogee of Fear.
-On April 8, 2009, Fincke, Lonchakov and space tourist Charles Simonyi returned to Earth aboard the TMA-13.
+He arrived at the International Space Station aboard the Soyuz TMA-13 on October 14, 2008 with cosmonaut Yuri Lonchakov and space flight participant Richard Garriott.
+While Richard Garriott was aboard, Fincke participated during his personal time (along with Yury Lonchakov, Gregory Chamitoff, and Richard Garriott) in filming and starring in a science-fiction movie made in space, Apogee of Fear.
+On April 8, 2009, Fincke, Lonchakov, and space tourist Charles Simonyi returned to Earth aboard the TMA-13.

-Replacing Fincke as commander of the space station was Gennady Padalka, whom Fincke served with on Expedition 9.
+Replacing Fincke as commander of the space station was Gennady Padalka, whom he served with on Expedition 9.

 STS-134

-Fincke was a mission specialist on STS-134, which was his first and only flight on a Space Shuttle.
+Fincke was a mission specialist on STS-134, which was his only flight on the Space Shuttle.
 Fincke made three spacewalks during the mission.
 He has completed 26 hours and 12 minutes of spacewalking time, bringing his total EVA time to 48 hours and 37 minutes.
-This places him 11th all time on the list of spacewalkers.
+As of July 2025, this places him 17th all time on the list of spacewalkers.

 Commercial Crew Program

-On January 22, 2019, NASA announced that Fincke would fly on Boeing CST-100 Starliner’s Crew Flight Test currently scheduled for 2022.
-The Starliner’s Crew Flight Test will be the first time that the new spacecraft, which is being developed and built by Boeing as part of NASA’s Commercial Crew Program, is launched into space with humans on board.
-Fincke took the place of astronaut Eric Boe, who was originally assigned to the mission in August 2018 but is now unable to fly due to medical reasons.
-Boe will replace Fincke as the assistant to the chief for commercial crew in the astronaut office at NASA’s Johnson Space Center.
-On 18 April 2022, NASA said that it has not finalized which of the cadre of Starliner astronauts, including Barry Wilmore, Fincke, and Sunita Williams, will actually fly on the CFT mission or the first operational Starliner mission.
-On 16 June 2022, NASA confirmed that CFT will be a two-person flight test, consisting of Wilmore and Williams.
-Fincke will now train as the backup spacecraft test pilot and remains eligible for assignment to a future mission.
+Fincke has been deeply involved with NASA's Commercial Crew Program for over a decade.
+From 2014-2019, he served as the Astronaut Office Chief of the Commercial Crew Branch during the original Commercial Crew Transportation Capability (CCtCap) contracts award.
+He has contributed significantly to the development of both the SpaceX Crew Dragon and Boeing CST-100 Starliner spacecraft.